curroramos/curroramos/README.md

 <h4>

 - I’m a backend-focused fullstack engineer 🌉 based in San Francisco.
-- I love building RESTful APIs ⚡, working with data 📊, and exploring new tools 🛠️ that make systems faster and more reliable.
 - Always curious and learning 📚, I enjoy experimenting with new technologies and tackling real-world problems with code.
 - Outside of tech, I’m an absolute fan of sports 🏀⚽🚴‍♂️ and nature 🌲